top of page

 The verb 'confess' has its etymological origins in Latin.
 It is derived from the Latin word 'confiteri,' which combines 'con-' meaning 'together' and 'fateri,' meaning 'to acknowledge' or 'to admit.'
 Thus, 'confess' originally conveyed the idea of acknowledging something together, often in the context of religious confession or admission of guilt.
 Over time, this term was adopted into English to describe the act of admitting or acknowledging something, particularly something that is considered to be wrong or a source of guilt.
 The etymology of 'confess' underscores its historical association with the act of acknowledging one's actions, whether in a religious or moral sense, emphasizing the significance of honesty and acknowledgment, especially in matters of conscience and wrongdoing.

-Quiz: Find the meaning of the verb confess:
+Find the correct meaning of the verb confess:

 Try Again!